ponoor/python-step-series/docs/step-series/submodules/functionality-descriptions.rst

 In the left example on the picture above, the response position of the home sensor will differ between clockwise and counterclockwise, depending on the size of the hole.
-The STEP400 can notify both HIGH to LOW and LOW to HIGH changes of the home sensor by OSC messages.
+The controller can notify both HIGH to LOW and LOW to HIGH changes of the home sensor by OSC messages.
 The message also includes the rotation direction, so you can align the home position if you write a conditional sequence for each rotation